 Maybe I am showing my naivete and evidence of living in my own world (which I will not dispute – read on), but I am truly shocked at the overwhelming number of people who want to impose their “right” beliefs on me.
 I am also surprised at the many who take their subjective beliefs to be the irrefutable, unbiased, singular truth.
 Dictionary.com defines a belief as “something believed; an opinion or conviction.”
 It is not a fact of dubious authenticity.

 There are very few things which are hard and true, indisputable facts in this world like the Earth is round, for instance.
 This is a verifiable fact, right?
 But, wait a minute!
 It used to be believed that the Earth was flat and that ships could sail right off the end of it.
 It also used to be believed that, after a few periods in early childhood, the brain was hard-wired.
-It was printed in all the medical textbooks not too long ago.
+This “truth” was printed in all the medical textbooks not too long ago.
 We now know that this is not the case at all and that the brain is capable of change until the day a person dies.

 So, even facts change.
 They are only “right” until they are not “right” anymore.
 What is “right” depends on the information available.

-The information we have available to us, at the most basic level, is merely our brains interpretation of some electrical signals.
+The information we have available to us, at the most basic level, is merely our brain’s interpretation of some electrical signals.

 Color is nothing more than cone cells in the retina being stimulated by light waves within a certain range of the spectrum.
-Because each of our brains are different, our perceptions of color are different.
+Because each of our brains is different, our perceptions of color are different.
 The sky is blue, right?
 No question.
 However, your blue is different from my blue.
 Maybe even very different.
 Neither is right or wrong.
 Both are blue.
 Both are “right.”
 Your blue is just as blue to you as my blue is to me.
-Both are simply our individual brains’ interpretation of the same signals.
+And both are simply our individual brains’ interpretation of the same signals.

 Similarly, making sense of the world and the happenings within it is nothing more than our brains’ individual interpretations of the signals received as we go through our days interacting with our environments.
 When giving meaning to these signals, our brains add memories, beliefs and attitudes about ourselves, others, and the world influenced by family, religion, school, culture and life experiences.
 Every spoken word we hear, every written word we read, every experience we have, absolutely everything, is always, always the product of our brain’s subjective interpretation of stimuli.